bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-10-11-newsletter.md

-- [LND #8960][] implements custom channel functionality by adding taproot overlay as a new experimental channel type, which is identical to a [simple taproot channel][topic simple taproot channel] but commits additional metadata in the [tapscript][topic tapscript] leaves for channel scripts.
+- [LND #8960][] implements custom channel functionality by adding taproot overlay as a new experimental channel type, which is identical to a [simple taproot channel][topic simple taproot channels] but commits additional metadata in the [tapscript][topic tapscript] leaves for channel scripts.
 The main channel state machine and database are updated to process and store custom tapscript leaves.
 A config option `TaprootOverlayChans` must be set to enable